AmirAshvins/how-to-use-CLion/index.md

 # Introduction

-The purpose of this document is to show users how to properly use CLion.
+The purpose of this document is to show users how to properly use CLion, as the instructions described are necessary in order to work with the application.
 CLion is a cross-platform IDE (Integrated Development Environment) produced by JetBrains.
 CLion specializes in C and C++ programming languages.
 CLion is one of the more popular IDEs since it features on-the-fly code analysis, refactoring and code generation.
 One of the most popular features of this application is its integration with GitHub.

 ## Intended users